compulim/use-propagate/README.md

 const TextBox = () => {
   const ref = useRef<HTMLInputElement>(null);

-  // When being triggered, send the focus to the text box. const handleListen = useCallback(() => ref.current?.focus(), [ref]);
+  // When the callback is called, send the focus to the text box. const handleListen = useCallback(() => ref.current?.focus(), [ref]);

-  useListen(handleListen);
+  // Listens to the propagation. useListen(handleListen);

   return <input ref={ref} type="text" />;